fenago/ml-bootcamp/Lab_3.md

 When we perform casting by using the [astype(int)] function, we convert [True] to 1 and [False] to 0 (figure.
 3.5C).
-This is exactly the same idea that we used in the previous chapter when we implemented category encoding.
+This is exactly the same idea that we used in the previous lab when we implemented category encoding.